goware/disque/README.md

 jobs, _ := disque.Connect("127.0.0.1:7711")

 for {
-    // Dequeue a job (from higher priority queues first). job, _ := jobs.Get("urgent", "high", "low")
+    // Dequeue a job from highest priority queue (priority left to right). job, _ := jobs.Get("urgent", "high", "low")

     // Do some hard work with the job data. err := Process(job.Data)
     if err != nil {
-        // Re-queue job.
+        // Re-queue the job.
+This may be triggered by Panic/Recover. jobs.Nack(job)
-        jobs.Nack(job)
     }